gridbugs/gridbugs.org/_posts/2019-05-08-nes-emulator-debugging.md

 execution traces I elected to take a step back and try to get a better understanding of how the game works.
 To that end I wrote a little library for exploring function definitions in NES programs.
-The NES CPU has an instruction named `JSR` (Jump SubRoutine) which pushes current program counter on the stack, and moves execution to a specified address.
+The NES CPU has an instruction named `JSR` (Jump SubRoutine) which pushes the current program counter on the stack, and moves execution to a specified address.
 A second instruction, `RTS` (Return from SubRoutine) pops an address from the stack and moves execution to that address.
 Respectively, these instructions are used to call and return from